 - Equipment can be repossessed if payments aren’t made

 This is a short-term solution to cash-flow issues.
-Invoice financing uses the money owed to you by customers to secure the loan, but typically caps the loan amount at 85% of the invoices.
+Invoice financing uses the money owed to you by customers to secure the loan but typically caps the loan amount at 85 percent of the invoices.
 Your lender advances you a portion of the amount owed, and once your customers pay you, you repay your lender the advanced amount, plus fees.

 Since the amount you borrow is based on customer invoices, this type of loan is often more accessible than other types of loans.
 The downsides include shorter repayment periods and higher interest rates.

 - Fast funding

 - Higher rates and fees than other loans

 - Decreased profits

 Crowdfunding is a unique way business owners can raise capital through online fundraising campaigns.
 Using a funding platform, such as SeedInvest or GoFundMe, business owners launch their campaigns by providing fundraising details and setting a fundraising goal and timeframe.
 Once the campaign has launched, the business owner receives donations from people who want to invest in their company.